infinimesh/infinimesh/docs/docs/quickstart.md

 Configuration: <none>
 ```

 Thank you for your time and if you have any questions don't hesitate to get in touch with us!
+We are grateful for any improvements to the platform or this documentation, just send us a PR.